DoTheEvo/XCPng-basics/README.md

 | latency           |  [pass](https://i.imgur.com/V1eExDx.png) | [pass](https://i.imgur.com/iZePi1s.png) | [pass](https://i.imgur.com/ireTL7T.png) | [pass](https://i.imgur.com/9J2VRqP.png) |
 | setup overview    |  [info](https://i.imgur.com/qxF8QdT.png) | [info](https://i.imgur.com/aFlVPyP.png) | [info](https://i.imgur.com/t2QBxaj.png) | [info](https://i.imgur.com/2Ip3Blv.png) |

+**Cinebench R15** is pretty clear cut.
+Was run several times on each, even with restarts.<br>
+**Geekbench** is nice that it gives a link to detailed results, has some note about timers with proxmox.<br>
+**Cristal disk mark** shows pretty big differences, picked random read as the important value for the table.
-HDtune has some cashing going on hyperv and proxmox, latency test is probably worthless, iperf would be more interesting if 2.5gbit or 10gbit card.<br>
+**HDtune** has some cashing going on hyperv and xcpng, hence high sequentials that are better than metal.<br>
+**iperf** would be more interesting if 2.5gbit or 10gbit nic, maybe there be some difference.<br>
+**DPC latency** test is probably worthless, but of note is that the very first measurment on proxmox had [better values](https://i.imgur.com/43Rw6YH.png) than metal, but I could not replicate it with later runs.<br>

-Also performance of windows is not indicative of a performance of linux.
+Also of note - performance of windows in a VM is not indicative of a performance of linux virtual machines.

 </details>